PixelPaper/ixdsuperstars/index.md

 ###What others have created

+The following list of names looks at a range of people and some of the digital products they have created.
+Some have been born from personal side projects while other have more of a commercial origin.

 [Gump inc](http://gumpinc.com) run by [Vic Bell](http://www.vicbell.co.uk) and [Gavin Elliot](http://www.gavinelliott.co.uk) Gump create unique posters and t-shirts for the design conscious.

 [Adam Whitcroft](http://adamwhitcroft.com) designer and iconographer offers a range of icons, wireframing and prototyping tools.